How can yoga benefit senior fitness lovers?

 So it's no surprise that our yoga classes are so popular with older fitness fans.
 In fact, our Edinburgh Yoga class appears to be one of the most popular amongst members over the age of 60.
 They love nothing more than a morning yoga session, followed by a cuppa tea afterwards in the Village Grill!

 Yoga for balance and posture

-Attending regular yoga classes will help older adults to improve balance and posture, making everyday activities such as lifting and reaching much easier, and also reducing the risk of falls.
+Attending regular yoga classes has many benefits including helping older adults to improve balance and posture, making everyday activities such as lifting and reaching much easier, and also reducing the risk of falls.
 Studies have shown that regular yoga has drastically reduced the number of reported falls in seniors, thanks to an improvement in core strength, and therefore balance.